Asia

 Ritual Cleansing for Shrines and Temples

-• Pour water on left hand then change hands to pour water on right hand.
+Pour water on your left hand, then switch hands to pour water on your right hand.

-• Replace ladle to the rim of the water basin.
+Replace the ladle in the rim of the water basin.

 Approaching Shrines